 2017 Needlework Show and Sale PROGRAMS & EVENTS

-Kathryn Myers, a retired judge with certification from the America Needlepoint Guild (ANG), will be leading small groups every Wednesday afternoon at 2pm during the Needlework Exhibit.
-Topics discussed will be of a general nature regarding how a judged show is organized, how judging takes place, and the issues that judges look for particularly when judging commercial pieces (the majority of entries in the show).
+Kathryn Myers, a retired judge with certification from the America Needlepoint Guild (ANG), will be leading small groups every Wednesday afternoon at 2 pm during the Needlework Exhibit.
+Topics discussed will be of a general nature regarding how a judged show is organized, how judging takes place and the issues that judges look for particularly when judging commercial pieces (the majority of entries in the show).
 Tour length will be approximately 1 ½ hours.
+Tickets will be available at the door.

 Grab your needle and thread!
 On Wednesdays, from 3 pm to 5 pm, during March we will be opening up our Underwood Room for Stitching Studio.
+Stitching Studio is not a class but a time to work on your next masterpiece!
 During these studio sessions, we invite you to come and bring whatever projects you may be currently working on.
-There will be a teacher present to help you with your work, if needed.
-These teachers will be experts in their field, so if you are working on black work or gold work, make sure to keep an eye out for those sessions!
-Check back soon to see the dates that our teachers will be in class.
+Debra Kempton, President of the Nelly's Needlers, will be the facilitator for our studio and is available to help you with your work as needed.
+We ask that you reserve your space ahead, please go to our Eventbrite page to confirm your RSVP.

 Stitching Studio Days:

-On Mondays and Thursday afternoons only, we will be opening up a Woodlawn collections closet for a behind- the -scenes glimpse of some of our most precious needlework that belonged to Eleanor "Nelly" Custis Lewis.
+On Mondays and Thursday afternoons, we will be opening up a collections closet for a behind- the -scenes glimpse of some of our most precious needlework that belonged to Eleanor "Nelly" Custis Lewis.
 There is a $5 minimum donation to Woodlawn in order to see this rare collection of work.
+Please come to the Woodlawn gift shop between 10 am to 12 pm or 2 pm to 4 pm to make a donation and take a peek at this rare collection.

 Colorful temari balls are a stunning example of Japanese surface embroidery.
 This class is taught by the Temari Twins, two ladies who have really honed their temari technique.
 Learn about the history and cultural significance of temari, how to prepare a ball for stitching and more, so that you go home with a ball of your own.
-This two day afternoon workshop class will include all supplies.
+This two-day afternoon workshop class will include all supplies.
 Space is very limited.
 Please click here to reserve your tickets to this workshop.
+All materials included except for small pairs of scissors which we ask you to bring.

 Empty your grandmother’s trunk!
 Our second Annual Needlework Appraisal Day is back by popular demand!
 Bring your family needlework heirloom to Woodlawn to be appraised by one of two experts.
+Our appraisers for this year are Newbie Richardson of Costume and Textile Specialists and Sarah Hill, Curzon Hill Antiques.
 You will be able to reserve a space from 10 am to 12 pm for $20.00.
 In order to reserve your space, please contact Laura at email@example.com.
 There will be open call period from 12 pm to 4 pm that does not require an advanced reservation.
 Please note that the open call period will be first come, first serve.

 A remarkable story of the Holocaust told in 36 fabric collages.
-Through Esther’s own words and images of her artwork, as well as interviews, this award-winning 30-minute documentary explores the capacity of the human heart to heal.
-Esther’s daughter will speak to the audience before the film.
+Through Esther Nisenthal's own words and images of her artwork, as well as interviews, this award-winning 30-minute documentary explores the capacity of the human heart to heal.
+Esther’s daughter will speak to the audience before the film and there will be time for a short q & a.
 Please purchase your tickets here.

 Woodlawn’s first annual “historically hip” pop-up needle arts and crafts fair.
 Modern takes on a traditional craft by Virginian and other local vendors, making their mark with embroidery, cross stitch, knits and textiles, and selling it all under one cool tent.
 To rent a booth space, email Shana at SCondill@savingplaces.org.